 |

-The Fine Hotels + Resort program also has more hotels to choose from.
-The Hotel Collection has more than 1,000 hotels globally, while Fine Hotels + Resorts offers more than 2,600.
+The Fine Hotels + Resorts® program also has more hotels to choose from.
+The Hotel Collection has more than 1,300 hotels globally, while Fine Hotels + Resorts® offers more than 1,800.

 Yes, but it may not be the best use of your points.
-Membership Rewards redeemed for Amex Fine Hotels + Resorts stays will be worth 1 cent — and you can likely get more value by transferring them to travel partners.
+Membership Rewards® points redeemed for Amex Fine Hotels + Resorts® stays will be worth 1 cent — and you can likely get more value by transferring them to travel partners.
 So when booking stays in the program, it’s often best to pay with cash.

 You can narrow down your search for the right property with American Express’s hotel search tool.

-The Fine Hotels and Resorts program can offer more value, since it includes over 1,000 more properties than The Hotel Collection and slightly better benefits.
-But if you have the American Express® Gold Card, there are still plenty of properties to stay at while only missing out on a couple of benefits, like free breakfast and 4 p.m. checkout.
+The Fine Hotels + Resorts® (FHR) program can offer more value, since it includes over 500 more properties than The Hotel Collection and slightly better benefits — but only the highest level American Express cards can access FHR.
+The Hotel Collection is more widely available, though, since American Express® Gold Card members can access it as well.
+The key difference is that The Hotel Collection is missing a couple of the FHR benefits, like free breakfast and 4 p.m. checkout.

 To see rates & fees for American Express cards mentioned on this page, visit the links provided below: